-9.6 Complaints and Appeals post response
+12. Complaints and Appeals post response

-If an individual or organisation has any complaints in regards to how a safeguarding concern has been dealt with or the outcome of a raised concern they are entitled to make a complaint to BFCCT.
+If an individual or organisation has any complaints regarding how a safeguarding concern has been dealt with or the outcome of a raised concern, they are entitled to make a complaint to BFCCT.

 Similarly, if an individual or organisation who has been part of an investigation views the outcome as a negative one for themselves, they are entitled to appeal the decision.
 The full procedure for this is provided in the BFCCT Complaints and Appeals Policy.

-10. USEFUL CONTACTS
+13. USEFUL CONTACTS/LINKS